lardemua/atom/README.md

 ------------- | -------------
 ... | <img align="center" src="https://github.com/lardemua/atom/blob/master/docs/ur10e_eye_to_base_collect_data.gif" width="450"/>

 A dataset is a folder which contains a set of collections.
 There, a _data_collected.json_ file stores all the information required for the calibration.
+There are also in the folder images and point clouds associated with each collection.

 <img align="center" src="https://github.com/lardemua/atom/blob/master/docs/viewing_data_collected_json.gif" width="600"/>